Claire Maxwell (sociologist): Career

 Maxwell combined her part-time PhD research with public sector employment by Oxfordshire County Council, as a social worker, and a public health specialist and teenage pregnancy co-ordinator for the county.

-After her PhD award, Maxwell was employed by the Institute of Education culminating in her appointment as Professor in 2018.
+After her doctorate, Maxwell was employed by the Institute of Education culminating in her appointment as professor in 2018.
 She subsequently accepted a chair in Sociology at the University of Copenhagen, latterly serving as deputy Head of department.
 In 2025, she moved to Deakin University in Melbourne.

 Research

 Maxwell's published research interests include the sociology of education, where she focuses on the internationalisation of education, the role of elite schools around the world, and the effect on education systems of the increased mobility of people across national borders.
 Maxwell is also a specialist on transnational migration of high-skilled professionals, examining the convertibility of resources in new countries and workplaces.

 She has developed and published on several theoretical innovations, highlighting the intersections between agency, affect, and privilege, as well as how the concept of mobile nationalism can describe the practices of transnationally mobile families.
 The concept of cosmopolitan nationalism has been developed by Maxwell and colleagues to underpin how education sciences can understand education policy and practices.

 She has been awarded research funding in the UK by the ESRC and in Denmark by the Danish Innovation Fund and the Independent Research Fund Denmark.
-Her Google Scholar H index is 30.
+Her Google Scholar H index is 33.

 Books and research publications

+In mid 2027 Maxwell (with co-author Karen Lillie) will publish Insecure Wealth, a book under contract with Princeton University Press.
+Drawing on an eight year study that followed young people from wealthy families through an elite Swiss boarding school and into early adulthood, the book examines families’ attempts to secure their fortunes across borders and generations.
+Initial studies from Maxwell and Lillie have argued that wealth and elite schooling do not necessarily secure entry into a global elite: citizenship, race and national origin also shape the young people’s opportunities.
+An August 2024 piece in The Conversation attracted over 150,000 views.

-In March 2023 Bloomsbury published Sociological Foundations of Education, a new and comprehensive overview of how sociology has shaped the study of education, with Maxwell as lead editor and key chapter author.
+In March 2023, Bloomsbury published Sociological Foundations of Education, a new and comprehensive overview of how sociology has shaped the study of education, with Maxwell as lead editor and key chapter author.

 Maxwell's most recent monograph was published by Routledge in October 2021.
 It examines why families travel today and focuses on how social class divergence is forged through movements across borders, and how travel has been influenced by the COVID-19 pandemic and climate change.

 Maxwell has served as a co-editor of the journal International Studies in Sociology of Education, and as co-editor of Comparative & International Education Society's book series: Education in Global Perspectives, published by SUNY Press.
 Her work has appeared in numerous academic journals, including Sociology, the Journal of Ethnic and Migration Studies, the British Journal of Sociology of Education, and Globalisation, Societies and Education.